chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Either:

-edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) and submit the job by executing the below one line at a time at the command line.
+edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) and submit the job by executing the below all at once at the command line.

 ```bash
 #!/bin/bash